Merry Christmas & Happy New Year!

 Anyone with an out-of-state teaching certificate and two or more years of teaching experience may not have to take the Praxis exam.
 The Kentucky Department of Education can tell you whether or not you are required to take the Praxis exam.

-4. Apply for certification and a teaching job!
+4. Apply for certification and a job!

-Once prospective educators have completed requirements for a teaching certificate from the Kentucky Education Professional Standards Board, they must submit an application with:
+Once prospective educators have completed the requirements for a teaching certificate from the Kentucky Education Professional Standards Board, they must submit an application with:

 • Application fee